Chain-of-Sketch: Enabling Global Visual Reasoning: Conclusions and future directions

 \section{Conclusions and future directions}

-Here, we summarize the contributions of our paper.
-(1) We explored the concept of locality and globality in the domain of visual tasks.
-In particular, we extended the definition of globality degree \citep{locality} to vision tasks.
-Motivated by the latter we introduced four global vision tasks reminiscent of the connectivity task of \citet{minsky1969perceptrons} that are hard to learn for ViT models regardless of their size even for pre-trained models.
-The limitation of modern models is no longer the expressivity as for the perceptron, but the efficiency of controlling the optimization error.
-(2) We further put forward the concept of visual scratchpads, variants of scratchpads methods used in language \citep{nye2021work} but for vision, that can break the globality degree of tasks by introducing intermediate subtasks of lower globality degree.
-These subtasks are of the form of visual frames in vision.
-We show that training models with a single-frame scratchpad supervision can make the introduced datasets learnable as it breaks the globality degree of the initial task.
-(3) Finally, we introduce the inductive scratchpad model for predicting multi-frame visual scratchpads in a Markovian manner such that each intermediate frame is predicted using only the previous frame.
-We show that this model can learn the proposed datasets with smaller model sizes while the single-frame scratchpad model fails.
-Moreover, we show that the inductive scratchpad model has superior OOD performance as it focuses on learning the reasoning steps and can apply them as many times as needed at inference thanks to the adaptive compute time.
+We summarize the contributions of our work.
+(1) We explored the concept of locality/globality in the visual domain, extending the globality degree definition \citep{locality} to vision tasks.
+We then introduced five global vision tasks that have high globality and are hard to learn for ViT models despite reasonable model size scaling and pre-training.
+(2) We proposed various chain-of-sketch methodologies to break the high globality of such tasks by defining subtasks that are in the form of visual frames.
+We showed that training models with a single-frame CoS can make the high-globality task learnable by reducing the globality degree in a single step.
+However, this does not yield strong OOD performance or favorable model size tradeoffs.
+(3) We introduced the inductive CoS for learning multi-frame CoS in a Markovian manner such that each intermediate frame is learnable inductively from the previous frame.
+We show that the inductive CoS can learn the tasks with smaller model sizes for which the single-frame CoS fails.
+The inductive CoS also shows superior OOD performance and thus reasoning capabilities.